edysuh/parcheesijs/README.md

 1. make sure you have the latest version of `node.js` and `npm` installed
 2. `git clone https://github.com/edysuh/parcheesijs`
 3. in the project directory, execute `npm install`
-4. typescript is compiled into javascript, so it is recommended to keep the compilation watcher running while working on the project; run `npm run tsc:w` in a separate terminal
+4. run `npm run tsc` to compile typescript into javascript.
+	- you can also keep a compilation watcher running while working on the project with `npm run tsc:w`
 5. run our tests using `npm test`

 ### Tournament Player